mpv-player/mpv/DOCS/man/options.rst

 ``--cscale=<filter>``
     As ``--scale``, but for interpolating chroma information.
 If the image is not subsampled, this option is ignored entirely.
+If this option is unset, the filter implied by ``--scale`` will be applied.

 ``--dscale=<filter>``
     Like ``--scale``, but apply these filters on downscaling instead.
 If this